thinkryan/sea-of-thieves-tailwind/README.md

 This is merely meant as a learning project and nothing else.

-I decided to re-create the official Sea Of Thieves website utilizing TailwindCSS as a learning project.
+I decided to re-create the official Sea Of Thieves website homepage utilizing TailwindCSS as a learning project.

 Things I'm learning within this are: